-- perform research emphasizing creativity, independent learning and scientific methods in a chosen area of computer engineering - apply advanced mathematics and engineering knowledge in identifying, formulating and solving engineering problems - select and use techniques, skills and modern tools necessary for research or professional practice - communicate effectively - recognize the need for, and engage in, lifelong learning - attend to professional and ethical responsibilities
+- perform research emphasizing creativity, independent learning and scientific methods in a chosen area of computer engineering - apply advanced mathematics and engineering knowledge in identifying, formulating and solving engineering problems - select and use techniques, skills and modern tools necessary for research or professional practice - · communicate effectively - recognize the need for, and engage in, lifelong learning - attend to professional and ethical responsibilities accredited university recognized by the UAE Ministry of Higher Education and Scientific Research and by AUS.
+Degreed individuals in engineering fields or a quantitative science field that is closely related to the sought program field may be considered on a case-bycase basis.

-In addition to meeting the university's general graduate admission requirements, applicants must meet specific requirements of the MSCoE program.
+In addition to meeting the university's general graduate admission requirements, applicants must hold a Bachelor of Science in Computer Engineering from an independently